NotSoSecure/cloud-sec-wiki/pages/mydoc/docker.md

 * [clair](https://github.com/coreos/clair) - Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including appc and docker).
 * [dive](https://github.com/wagoodman/dive) - A tool for exploring a docker image, layer contents, and discovering ways to shrink the size of your Docker/OCI image.
 * [dockerrootplease](https://github.com/chrisfosterelli/dockerrootplease) - Gives you root on the hostOS, if you're a member of the 'docker' group.
+* [BOtB](https://github.com/brompwnie/botb) - A container analysis and exploitation tool for pentesters and engineers.